 I finish my lasagna and savour the pineapple.
 I eat all of it because I’m hungry and because even in my self-pitying funk, I know there are too many people who would trade plates with me in an instant.
 I’m privileged in ways that embarrass me.

 Pearl goes down the hall to refill my cup with water and ice.
 I clear the blue plastic tray of detritus, plates and packaging.
 I spread a clean white tissue on it, tear open the bun bag with my teeth and peel back the foil juice lid.
-I centre them on the tissue, on the tray.
+I centre them on the tissue, on top of the tray.
 Pearl returns and sits on the edge of the bed — the elements between us.

 In that bun and juice, the entire cosmos is present.
 The communion of saints — living and dead — gather round to hold and heal us.
-My roommate is vomiting in the bathroom.
+Meanwhile, my roommate is vomiting in the bathroom.
 The sound of it grounds me on the earth, allowing my puny sufferings to be woven together with the far greater sufferings of the world and carry the remembrance of Jesus’ own suffering in my body.
 Paradoxically, my small bit of suffering helps me to feel closer to joy than I have felt all day.

-It’s a mystery the way the simplest of actions, like eating and drinking, can become sacred ritual and break the world open to us — and us to it.
+It’s a mystery the way that the simplest of actions, like eating and drinking, can become sacred ritual and break the world open to us — and us to it.
 The most mundane things, a bun in a bag and a cup of juice, become conduits of the Holy.

 I’m grateful for all the Sundays when I ate and drank juice, and it meant nothing to me.
 Each one of them were training for moments like this.